VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 Bus 001 Device 005: ID 05e3:0745 Genesys Logic, Inc. Logilink CR0012
 ```

 You'll see here that USB hubs, input devices, webcams, etc. all show up.
-Anything that's hooked upthough USB should appear here.
+Anything that's hooked up through USB should appear here.
 The device with ID 258a:0013 isn't really telling us anything though.
 What we do know is the first part is the USB Vendor ID.
 This is an ID that vendors of USB devices have to purchase to uniquely id their products.

 upon looking this id up online, it appears it's used for a generic USB keyboard.